£0.00

 However, as we approach the centenary of that fateful day, a pertinent question emerges:

-Is Lacoste still considered a super luxury brand?
+Is Lacoste still a super luxury brand?

 Lacoste’s Heritage